olivergondza/olivergondza.github.io/_posts/2019-03-01-decommisioning.md

 The important thing to understand is, none of this is an exact science.
 One can always spend more time in any stage of the preparation.
-Despite the temptation to identify more users or uses of the service or just waiting more for the simulated breakage to manifest, it is up to us to find a sweet spot.
+Despite the temptation to identify more users or uses of the service or just spend more time waiting for the simulated breakage to manifest, it is up to us to find a sweet spot.
 After all, it is done to prevent things to hang around forever, and the same applies to decommissioning projects as well.